 Find 5-6 potential ESP’s for evaluation, regardless of affiliation.
-Just pick a handful that seem to be at the right price point and have the features that would benefit you.
+Just pick a handful of ESPs at the right price point and that seem to have the features that would benefit you.

 (The next step takes a little time, but will pay dividends in the end with regard to getting the most out of your money.)

 Demo and free trial each vendor to get a feel for what work.
 Ask questions, even if they seem silly and test sending emails to yourself.
 You don’t learn how to ride bikes by buying a $3k racing bike and a snazzy Lycra outfit, you take them for a spin first.
 Then pick your top two.